 Servicing your building’s ventilation system, cleaning or replacing filters, confirming proper airflow and pressure, adding humidity controls, adjusting temperature settings, and adding advanced air purification equipment are all potential ways that you can help your ventilation system to combat indoor dust accumulation.

 Don’t forget, commercial ventilation systems also need to be periodically cleaned to remove dust that builds up in their equipment enclosures and ducting.

-As much as we’d all prefer to be free of cleaning duties, there is only so much that building infrastructure can do to hold soils at bay.
+As much as we’d all prefer to be free of warehouse cleaning duties, there is only so much that building infrastructure can do to hold soils at bay.
 With the above fixed infrastructure improvements complete, our warehouse is now properly defended against soils making their way into the building in large quantities.
-But, that does not mean all soils are eliminated – dust and loose particulates will still find their way in through normal human and material handling activities.
+But, that does not mean all soils are eliminated – dust and loose particulates will still find their way in through normal human labor and material handling activities.
 To further address warehouse dust, we must now turn to operational solutions to be carried out by staff.

 Assigned Cleaning Duties

 Ongoing active housekeeping policies extend the responsibility for maintaining a clean, safe warehouse space to all employees.
 Providing cleaning supplies and stations throughout the facility encourages staff to clean-as-they-go, and assigning areas or types of cleaning to all staff (no matter how large or small of a task) helps work towards maintaining a minimum level of cleanliness at all times, where dust is never allowed to pile up in any significant volume.
 This item doesn’t need much more description – staff should help clean, and often, as a best practice!